-1 See below page 10.
+&lt;sup>19 See below page 10.

-2 An exception is the non-resident board of the EIB that restricts committee attendance to committee members only.
+&lt;sup>20 An exception is the non-resident board of the EIB that restricts committee attendance to committee members only.
 Also, Ethics committees in several IFIs have more restrictive attendance rules given the sensitivity of the issues in their purview.

-3 Colin Carter and J. William Lorsch, Back to the Drawing Board: Designing Corporate Boards for a

-Complex World (HBSP 2003) 88.
+&lt;sup>21 Colin Carter and J. William Lorsch, Back to the Drawing Board: Designing Corporate Boards for a Complex World (HBSP 2003) 88.